vkhinvasara/siafu/README.md

 A flexible and ergonomic job scheduling library for Rust applications with an intuitive, fluent public API.

+### Why "Siafu"?

+The name "Siafu" refers to safari ants (also known as driver ants or army ants), which are famous for their highly organized and efficient colony operations.
+These fascinating insects:

+- Work in perfect coordination with specialized roles for different tasks
+- Execute complex operations through distributed intelligence
+- Can adapt their scheduling and routing based on environmental changes
+- Form living bridges and structures to overcome obstacles

+Just like these remarkable ants, the Siafu library excels at organizing, scheduling, and executing tasks in a coordinated manner.
+The library embodies the efficiency, reliability, and adaptability of safari ants' work patterns, making it the perfect metaphor for a job scheduling system.

 ### Features

 - Schedule tasks to run on: